omahs/balancer-subgraph-v2/README.md

 ### Recommended setup: Running V2 contracts, frontend and subgraph against development parity chain

-Docker compose can be started in various configurations to start a local etherem chain, a graph-node, and it's requisite services.
+Docker compose can be started in various configurations to start a local ethereum chain, a graph-node, and its requisite services.

 Start a parity chain and a graph node by running
 ```